-- 1. Why is learning about history important for our lives today? - 2.
-How can we test the narratives that historians use to tell the history of this period? - 3.
-How can we describe the history of the world in this unit in terms of communities, networks, and systems of production and distribution?
+- 1. Why do we start this course in 1750?
+What are some advantages or limitations of that decision? - 2.
+What are some narratives that are used by historians to interpret the history of the period from 1750 to the present?
+How might we test those narratives? - 3.
+How can we describe the world in this era in terms of communities, networks, and systems of production and distribution?